Science in Action

 Research programs and projects are developed across the working forest landscape to address critical research questions.
 Studies are designed in one of 10 identified "rule groups" or zones on working forestlands.
 The ten rule groups include: 1.)
 Stream Typing, 2.)
 Fish Stream Riparian Zone (Type F), 3.)
 Non-Fish Stream Riparian Zone (Type N), 4.)
 Channel Migration Zone, 5.)
 Unstable Slopes, 6.)
 Roads, 7.)
 Fish Passage, 8.)
 Pesticides, 9.)
 Wetland Protection, 10.)
 Wildlife Protection.

 Key Questions Adaptive Management Science Addresses: • Are forest practices in compliance with prescriptions? • Are prescriptions effective in achieving performance targets? • Are assumptions underlying targets valid?

 Research and Monitoring—A Comprehensive Approach

-Cooperative Monitoring Evaluation and Research Committee (CMER) results since 2001: 95 projects are listed in the workplan, 36 are complete, and 17 are ongoing.
-Five new projects are scheduled to start in the 2013-2014 budget cycle.
+Cooperative Monitoring Evaluation and Research Committee (CMER) provides the science needed to support adaptive management.
+The CMER Work Plan consists of 101 projects ongoing since 2001.
+Approximately 44 are complete, and 22 are ongoing.
+Five new projects are scheduled to start in the 2019-2021 budget cycle.